nguyenlinh1304/QA-Automation-Challenge-With-Playwright/README.md

 - Tests continue running even if individual tests fail (`continue-on-error: true`)
 - All test results are posted to Qase regardless of pass/fail status
-- **Comprehensive failure details** are automatically sent to Qase including:
+- **Stack trace** is automatically sent to Qase for failed tests
-  - Error messages, stack traces, and code snippets
-  - File locations with line numbers
-  - Test duration and timing information
-  - References to screenshots, videos, and traces
-  - Console output (stdout/stderr)
-- Artifacts are always collected for debugging
+- Artifacts are always collected for debugging (screenshots, videos, traces)
-- Workflow reports success even with test failures (check Qase for detailed failure information)
+- Workflow reports success even with test failures (check Qase for stack trace details)

 ### Best Practices